• Skip to primary navigation

 shredded apple with box shredder

-• Mix topping 2 tablespoons butter, 4 tablespoons brown sugar, 3 tablespoons flour, and ¼ teaspoon cinnamon.
+• Mix topping with 2 tablespoons butter, 4 tablespoons brown sugar, 3 tablespoons flour, and ยผ teaspoon cinnamon.

 mixing topping in a small bowl

-• Slowly combine dry ingredients into the wet ingredients—then add in shredded apple and mix
+• Slowly combine the dry ingredients with the wet ingredients.
+Then add in the apple and mix until the apple is distributed but do not overtax.

 mixing batter with a mixer